 Dressing for a windy run can be so tricky!
 When the wind is blowing it feels so cold, and then you turn and go in the other direction where it’s calmer and all of a sudden you feel warm!
 While I usually try to slightly underdress, personally I like to dress a little warmer when it’s windy.
 (I will dress for how it feels in the wind, not how it feels when the wind stops blowing, if that makes sense.)
 It’s uncomfortable enough running in the wind, so I don’t want to be freezing while I am out there!

 I find that layers work really well.
 I usually wear a long, tight tank top, a warm long-sleeve shirt, and some sort of jacket.
-I have two Brooks jackets that work really well on windy days.
+I have a few Brooks jackets that work really well on windy days.
 They are thin, but still pretty warm.
 I don’t feel like I’m sweating in them when the wind isn’t blowing but then keep me warm when the gusts start to pick up.
-The ones I have are the Carbonite Jacket and the Canopy Jacket.
+Two that I would recommend are the All Altitude Jacket and the Canopy Jacket. (affiliate links)

 Windy runs, especially in the winter, can make your skin really dry.
 Consider using some lotion, vaseline, and/or lip balm.
 If it’s sunny out make sure you are wearing sunscreen.
 You might also want to consider wearing sunglasses to protect your eyes.